 - It sterilizes the area as it removes tissue.

-- It stimulates the regeneration of blood vessels, and damaged nerves, to promote healing.
+- Stimulates the regeneration of blood vessels, and damaged nerves, to promote healing.

 - It seals tissue, so no sutures are necessary.